Ruan-nascimento/Writter/README.md

 ## ⚙️ **Features**

 - **Sign Up and Login**: Register or log in to access the app
-- **Posts**: Write and view posts, like, comment, and rate with stars
+- **Posts**: Write and view posts, like, comment, and give a star if you like the post
 - **Profile Settings**: Customize your photo and personal information
 - **Save Posts**: Save your favorite posts to access them later
 - **View "Writers" Online**: Check who is online